W01fw00d/walking_writer/README.md

 # walking_writer
-An app to produce random phrases
+An app that produces random phrases

+Uses https://noopschallenge.com/challenges/wordbot API as a english words dictionary